fbpx

 We washed that grime right off of her walls!

 Washing away years of grime has breathed new life into our 117 year old home.
 I know that everyone wants to see the progress of the interior of the house, but honestly, we didn’t do much inside the house this past week.
-That time was spent dealing with a non-working hot water heater and an HVAC system that wasn’t heating.
+That time was spent dealing with a non-working hot water heater and air duct cleaning and maintenance for an HVAC system that wasn’t heating.
 Throw in treating for an infestation of bees and you got yourself a trifecta of issues for the Kimbrough-Bell house.

 On the blessing side; the water heater was able to be repaired without having to be replaced!
 Hallelujah!
 Amazingly, the heating and air conditioning was also able to be simply repaired.
 We carry a home warranty on our Texas home but there are still responsible for the service call and some items that aren’t covered 100%.
 Luckily, we only had the service call to pay for this time around.